 One thing you might like about Helpie is all the design variety.
-If you click the button above to visit it, you’ll see there are demos for a basic FAQ, wiki site, and classic knowledge base.
-In fact, the FAQ feature is powered from an additional plugin that comes bundled with Helpie so that you can publish both an FAQ and complete knowledge base.
+If you click the button above to visit it, you’ll see demos for a basic FAQ, wiki site, and classic knowledge base.
+In fact, this feature is powered by an additional FAQ plugin that comes bundled with Helpie so that you can publish both an FAQ and a complete knowledge base.

 The last feature that makes Helpie stand out is the front-end editor.
-Instead of using the classic editor or Gutenberg editor, you can edit your articles while you view them on your site.
+Instead of using the classic editor or Gutenberg editor, you can edit your articles while viewing them on your site.
 It’s a neat feature, and you might find you enjoy this new content creation workflow.